 If the ransomware attack means you have lost your CrashPlan password and you have the standard security level, then CrashPlan support can help you reset it and you can access your backups.
-However, if you are using the higher security archive key or custom key settings, you will need to know that password or you won’t get your files back.
+This also applies to BackBlaze.
+However, if you are using the higher Crashplan security archive key or custom key settings, you will need to know that password or you won’t get your files back.
 In any case, it may be as well to have your passwords on a USB stick, a disconnected hard drive or a piece of paper.

 Options for families

-BackBlaze doesn’t have a Family Plan; you just have to buy more single licenses.
+BackBlaze and CrashPlan for Business don’t have a Family Plan; you just have to buy more single licenses.

-Another alternative is IDrive, a well-featured program including file synch, file sharing and also free offline backup with unlimited computers for $A93pa, but for only up to 1TB of data, which is probably not very much, especially including future expansion.
+Another alternative may be IDrive, a well-featured program including file synch, file sharing and also free offline backup with unlimited computers for $A93pa, but for only up to 1TB of data, which is probably not very much, especially including future expansion.

 Cloudberry plus storage on Amazon Glacier or BackBlaze B2 would be cheaper up to about 4TB but the hassle factor would be much greater and the functionality more limited.
 If you happen to have a subscription to Microsoft Office 365 Home ($A120pa), that comes with 1TB Cloud storage in OneDrive per computer for up to 5 computers.
 Cloudberry supports OneDrive so I presume you could connect from Cloudberry to your Office 365 OneDrive online storage.

 Photographers inevitably end up with lots of images and backups are essential.
-You should have at least two and one should be off-site.
+You should have at least two (preferably three) and one should be off-site.

 These days it makes a lot of sense for your off-site backup to be the cloud.
 Your initial backup will be very slow but this is not a problem because it will run in background and you should have two local backups before you start this process anyway.

 I have covered some other options above but for most people, Cloud backup will be a choice between BackBlaze and CrashPlan, both of which offer unlimited storage space.
 Backblaze will suit people who want a very simple choice, don’t mind slow performance if they don’t tweak the settings, and don’t mind a complex restore process.
-CrashPlan will be a better choice for most people, though somewhat more expensive.
-It is much better specified and more customisable with several unique features, including free backup to a friend’s computer.
+CrashPlan is a better system with unlimited versioning, but is much more expensive.

 Links to more information